 Office Related Expenses

-Drive to meet with clients?
-Drive your clients around to see venues, meet contractors, and otherwise conduct business?
+Drive to meet with clients or drive your clients around to see venues, meet contractors and otherwise conduct business?
 You can deduct the business percentage of your total car costs, even if you use the car for personal reasons as well.

 Alternatively, you can use the IRS standard mileage method.
 Keep track of your business miles during the course of the year.
-You can then claim 58 cents per mile for 2019 (54.5 in 2018).
+You can then claim 58 cents per mile for 2019 (57.5 in 2020).
 If your business mileage is $10,000 for the year, you’ll be able to deduct $5,800, which can be a huge tax saving.
-QuickBooks Self-Employed will help you easily track your mileage year round and that information can export to your TurboTax Self-Employed tax return at tax-time.
+QuickBooks Self-Employed will help you easily track your mileage year-round and that information can export to your TurboTax Self-Employed tax return at tax time.

 Marketing and Advertising